Tax Guides

 What Records Does the ATO Require You to Keep?

-The ATO expects you to keep records that explain all transactions related to your tax and super affairs.
-For sole traders and small businesses, that covers a wide range of documents.
+The ATO expects documentation that explains all transactions tied to tax and superannuation matters.
+For sole traders and small businesses, this encompasses numerous document types.

 Income records: